 The meeting had been called by Charles Booth, a Liverpudlian who, like many in the city, had grown wealthy as a result of shipping.
-Booth’s position as the joint head of a company employing many people did not remove him from realising the discrepancies of wealth that he and his family enjoyed, as he wrote in the family magazine The Colony, “I am constantly impressed with the different aspect of our life compared to that of those who live on daily wages, from day to day, from hand to mouth.”
+Booth’s position as the joint head of a company employing many people did not remove him from realising the discrepancies of wealth that he and his family enjoyed.
+As he wrote in the family magazine The Colony:

 Poverty was a pressing issue for Booth and he had already been involved in analyses of employment and unemployment by the time the Board of Statistical Research met in April 1886.
-The initial purpose of the group was to “connect poverty and wellbeing with conditions of employment [and] to describe the industrial peculiarities of London.”.
+The initial purpose of the group was to “connect poverty and wellbeing with conditions of employment [and] to describe the industrial peculiarities of London”.
 Such a task would seem of enormous difficulty today even with access to so much data a search box away.
-Booth however was not only interested in raw data as he explained in a letter to Beatrice Webb “the figures or the facts may be correct enough in themselves – but they mislead from want of due proportion or from lack of colour.”
+Booth however was not only interested in raw data, as he explained in a letter to Beatrice Webb:

 The publication of the 17 volumes of The Life and Labour of the People of London (the last of which was finally published in 1903) certainly did not lack for want of facts, figures or colour.
 Indeed it is the seven colours, from black to yellow, demarcating levels of wealth on the Descriptive Maps of London Poverty that are the most visually compelling legacy of the work.